nadrino/kotor-walkthrough/kotor/walkthrough/068_Manaan.md

 - 500 PX

-- Open prison door -> closed
-- Talk to selkath -> unlocked
+- Talk to selkath -> unlocked door
 - Sunry (Jolee interviene)
     - There's a few things we have to clear up.
     - The judges said you left after the shot was fired.
     - There's a few things we have to clear up.
     - There was a Rodian who planted evidence at the murder scene.
     - I know you're guilty, Sunry.
 I've got the Republic's data recording.
     - But the Sith found out the truth, didn't they?
     - **I don't know.**
     - Killing your lover while she sleeps is murder - even if she is a Sith!
     - These are just excuses, Sunry.
 We both know you have to own up to your crimes.
-- 500 PX
+- 500 PX -> lvl 18!!!
 - Talk to other prisoner
 - SAVE
 - Selkath Warden
     - **I want to begin Sunry's trial now.**
     - Yes, let's begin the trial.
 - **Court (**_https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Sunry_Murder_Trial_**)**
     - **I will find Sunry innocent.**
     - (Firith Me)
         - Objection, your Honors!
         - **Did you actually see the murder happen?**
         - **Elassa is a Dark Jedi, isn't she?**
         - **Was the medal left at the crime scene not a little too obvious?**
         - I have no additional questions.
         - (Yes.) -> Judges poll -> does not make sense -> Cut
     - (Gluupor)
         - **Did you see Sunry kill Elassa?**
         - **Isn't the medal at the crime scene too obvious a clue?**
         - **Did you plant the medal on Elassa?**
         - I have no additional questions.
         - (Yes.) -> Judges poll -> does not make sense -> Cut
     - (Elora)
         - **Was it true your husband was having an affair with Elassa?** -> no bonus but needed
         - I have no additional questions.
         - (Yes.) -> Judges poll -> does not make sense -> Cut
     - (Sunry)
         - **How could Elassa have got a hold of your medal?**
         - **You were going there to end the affair.
 Would the Sith object?**
         - I have no additional questions.
         - (Yes.) -> Judges poll -> does not make sense -> Cut
     - (Closing)
         - **No one actually witnessed the murder.**
         - **Sunry was ending the affair, so the Sith killed her.**
         - My arguments are complete.
 - INNONCENT !! -> 500XP (the max) -> saved the republic -> + Sith guilty
 - Jolee
     - So what do you think of Sunry's verdict?
     - No, not really.

 - Go to the Republic Embassy -> East Atho